 How to Hide or Show File Extensions (Windows 10)

-In Windows 10, most of the file extensions are hidden by default.
+In Windows 10, most file extensions are hidden by default.

-With that said, let’s see the two diverse ways to hide or show file extensions in Windows 10.
+With that said, let’s look at two diverse ways to hide or display file extensions in Windows 10.

 How to Change File Extension (Windows 10)